UCLHp/gate-pbt/README.md

 ## Usage

 ### File preparation
-First export the relevant dicom files from the TPS to new folder.
+First export the relevant dicom files from the TPS to an empty folder.
 You will need the plan file, the structure set, the plan dose and all CT images.
 All CT files must be placed in a subdirectory called "ct".

-In the simulation directory, ```python run.py``` will prompt for the directory containing your exported dicom files and generate a new directory containing all files required for a Gate simulation.
+In the simulation directory, ```python run.py``` will prompt for the directory containing your exported dicom files and generate a new directory containing all files required for a Gate simulation (found in data/simulationfiles).
 Individual mac files will be generated separately for each field in the plan.

 If running on a cluster you can split a simulation: ```jobsplitter.split_by_primaries(field.mac, N)```